Chalarangelo/30-seconds-of-python/snippets/frequencies.md

 Returns a dictionary with the unique values of a list as keys and their frequencies as the values.

-- Use `list.count()` to get freq of each unique element.
+- Use `list.count()` to get the frequency of each unique element.
-- Use `dict()` constructor to return dictionary with keys as unique elements of list and their freq as values.
+- Use `dict()` constructor to return a dictionary with the unique elements of the list as keys and their frequencies as the values.

 ```py
 def frequencies(lst):